stain/s11.no/content/2022/phd/contributions/index.md

 ## Community roles

-For [chapter 2](../../../2023/phd/fdo-and-linked-data/) and [section 5.1](../canonical-workflow-building-blocks/) I am a member of [FAIR Digital Object Forum](https://fairdo.org/) working groups FDO-CWFR, FDO-SEM and have contributions to FDO specifications [Anders 2023](https://doi.org/10.5281/zenodo.7782262), [Ivonne 2023](https://doi.org/10.5281/zenodo.7824714), and to the FDO demonstrator paper [Wittenburg 2022b](https://doi.org/10.5281/zenodo.5872645).
-I am a member of the [FDO 2024 programme committee](https://fairdo.org/fdo2024-conference/).
+For [Chapter 2](../../../2023/phd/fdo-and-linked-data/) and [Section 5.1](../canonical-workflow-building-blocks/) I am a member of [FAIR Digital Object Forum](https://fairdo.org/) working groups FDO-CWFR, FDO-SEM, FDO-TSIG2 and have contributions to FDO specifications [Anders 2023](https://doi.org/10.5281/zenodo.7782262), [Ivonne 2023](https://doi.org/10.5281/zenodo.7824714), and to the FDO demonstrator paper [Wittenburg 2022b](https://doi.org/10.5281/zenodo.5872645).
+I am a member of the [FDO 2024 programme committee](https://fairdo.org/fdo2024-conference/) and the Research Data Alliance (RDA)'s [FAIR Digital Object Fabric](https://www.rd-alliance.org/group/FAIR-digital-object-fabric-ig.html) Interest Group.

-For [chapter 3](../../../2023/phd/ro-crate/) I co-chair the [RO-Crate community](https://www.researchobject.org/ro-crate/community) (see [appendix A](../acknowledgements/#ro-crate-community)) together with Peter Sefton.
-We are the main editors and authors of the [RO-Crate specifications](https://w3id.org/ro/crate/1.1).
+For [Chapter 3](../../../2023/phd/ro-crate/) I co-chair the [RO-Crate community](https://www.researchobject.org/ro-crate/community) (see [appendix A](../acknowledgements/#ro-crate-community)) together with Peter Sefton.
+We are the main editors and authors of the [RO-Crate specifications](https://w3id.org/ro/crate/1.1) [[RO-Crate 1.0],[RO-Crate 1.1],[RO-Crate 1.1.3],[RO-Crate 1.2]]

 For [section 5.1](../canonical-workflow-building-blocks/) I was deputy work package leader in BioExcel-2, with Adam Hospital as work package leader.

+For [Section 5.4](../../../2023/phd/workflow-run-crate/)  I am a member of the [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/#community) community as well as the [Workflows Community Initiative](https://workflows.community/) working group [FAIR Computational Workflow](https://workflows.community/groups/fair/).

-For section 5.1 and [Supplement 4](../methods-included/)) I am a member of the Common Workflow Language [leadership team](https://www.commonwl.org/governance/).
+For Supplement 4 [[Crusoe 2022]] and Supplement 12 [[Khan 2019]] I am a member of the Common Workflow Language [leadership team](https://www.commonwl.org/governance/).

-For [Supplement 13](https://www.research.manchester.ac.uk/portal/en/publications/ieee-2791(936de52b-ac53-4f0e-9927-77fd7073e88d).html) I am a member of the [BioCompute Object](https://www.biocomputeobject.org/) technical steering committee and was a member of the IEEE 2791-2020 cworking group.
+For Supplement 13 [[IEEE 2791-2020]] I am a member of the [BioCompute Object](https://www.biocomputeobject.org/) technical steering committee and was a member of the IEEE 2791-2020 cworking group.